 With any injury, it's important to speak to your doctor or physical therapist before embarking on an exercise regime.
 With knee pain, you'll want to avoid high-impact exercises that are tough on your knees like outdoor running or jogging.
 Your aim is to aid recovery, not make your knee pain worse.

 Even if you have a condition like arthritis, research shows low-impact exercise can be an important part of your treatment plan.
-A 2019 review of studies published in Osteoarthritis and Cartilage found that exercise is effective in reducing pain with knee osteoarthritis and the body of evidence on the topic is so strong that no further studies are needed to prove the point.
+A 2019 review of studies published in Osteoarthritis and Cartilage (opens in new tab) found that exercise is effective in reducing pain with knee osteoarthritis.

 If you have a condition like arthritis, the Centers for Disease Control and Prevention (opens in new tab) (CDC) advises you speak to your doctor if you experience any of the following: